amrmhassan/smart-wallet/time line.md

 [Pending]
 add a lastActivatedDate to each profile
 --then use it to arrange the profiles in the profiles screen by their lastActivatedDate from the recent to the latest(recent at top)
+# after chaning the theme restart the app programatically

 [Soon]